brooth/jeta-site/mysite/home/markdown/install.md

     }

 In order to use `apt`, you need to install an appropriate plugin as well.
-Follow to [gradle apt plugins](https://plugins.gradle.org/search?term=apt) page to find out the options.
+Follow [gradle apt plugins](https://plugins.gradle.org/search?term=apt) page to find out the options.
 For this example let's choose `net.ltgt.apt`:

     :::groovy
     buildscript {